 - 11. Based on the results of the consultation and taking into account the impact assessments carried out it is recommended that those savings included in annex E are taken forward.
 These savings total £625,000. - 12.
 Consequently, it is recommended that based on the results of the consultation and the impact assessments that the savings options set out in annex F are not progressed.
 These savings total £276,900 - 13.
-Finally it is recommended that further work is carried out a package of specific savings set out in annex G, including dialogue with affected groups and further targeted consultation (where appropriate).
+Finally it is recommended that further work is carried out a package of specific savings set out in annex G, including dialogue with affected groups and further targeted consultation (where appropriate) (to be considered in the exempt part of the meeting).
 These potential savings total £340,600.